AleksTk/pdict/README.md

 Limitations
 -----------
 * deletions are not supported
-* both reads and writes are not thread-safe
+* reads and writes are not thread-safe
-* maximum file size is 4.2Gb
+* maximum file size is 4.2Gib
-* key/value length up to 64KiB
+* key/value length up to 64Kib
 * no data recovery mechanisms

 Usage Examples